marchingon12/FlaskAPI/README.md

-# API to list available apk files in JSON
+# Simple API for auroraoss GET requests

+A simple API written in python3 with Flask.

-made for auroraoss
+made for :copyright:AuroraOSS